top of page

 A fortress on a strategic spot

 The earliest attestation of the name of the town of Rhenen dates from the year 855.
 It concerns a charter in Latin language in which a certain nobleman named Folckerus or Folker donates properties to the Abbey of Werden.
 It speaks of in uilla Hreni ‘at hamlet Hreni’.
-So-called witnesses from east of the banks of the river Rhine, in orientali ripa Hreni flumini, were present when the legal transition was made in 855.
+So-called witnesses from east of the banks of the River Rhine, in orientali ripa Hreni flumini, were present when the legal transition was made in 855.
 In the tenth century, the settlement is named Renim, later followed by Reni and Rinen.
 By the mid twelfth century, the name Rhenen appears for the first time.
 The meaning of the name might be ‘pure/clear’ from the Germanic hrainja, whereby the suffix –ja indicates a settlement name.
 And indeed, the modern Dutch word rein is still pure, clean (Van Berkel & Samplonius 2018, Halbertsma 2000).
-Yes, as said, the river Rhine was once filled with crystalline water.
+Yes, as said, the River Rhine was once filled with crystalline water.

 Map left: (1) cemetery Donderberg hill; (2) Cunerabergje; (3) supposed site cemetery Laarseberg; (4) fortress Heimenberg; (5) 5th-century Achterberg hoard; (6) medieval castle Horst; (7) early-medieval hoard Remmerden.
 Map right: fortress Heimenberg/ Grebbeberg, 2,000 BC.

 Folker was a Saxon, high aristocrat.
 That year 855, on 7 November at Hlara (modern Laar) and on 10 November at Hlegilo (unknown, region Veluwe), he made two donations to the Abbey of Werden before entering the monastery himself.
 Today we would say he took retirement and with these donations, or payment if you like, the monks of the monastery would take care for him during the last leg of his life.
 This was very common among nobility, or those who could afford it.
 Monasteries being the nursing houses of the Middle Ages.
-Werden Abbey, by the way, was founded by the Frisian archbishop and missionary Ludger, who originated from the pagus ‘district’ named Nifterlake.
+Werden Abbey, by the way, was founded by the Frisian archbishop and missionary Ludger, who originated from the pagus ‘territory’ named Nifterlake.

-The border between Frisia and Hamaland was the modest river Stichtse Vecht, hence between pagus Nifterlake and pagus Flethitti.
+The border between Frisia and Hamaland was the modest River Stichtse Vecht, hence between pagus Nifterlake and pagus Flethitti.
 Because of his estates across Frisia, it is being assumed that Folker’s mother was Frisian, and his father thus Saxon.
 Hamaland is the continuation of the land of the Chamavi, who were a Frankish subtribe (Heidinga 1990).
 Some even boldly state that Folker might very well have been a relative of missionary Ludger (Halbertsma 2000).

 Above all, Folker’s charters of 855 reveal to us that the region of the town of Rhenen was an important power base for local big men, in this case the centre of Folker’s possessions.
 After Heidinga (1990): the royal estates of Rhenen area were probably very old fiscal property which passed from one hand to the other with changes of power without losing its status as such.
 More specifically, the true centre was villa Hlara.
 Small settlement Laar hasn’t survived the ravages of time, alas, but toponyms Laareind ‘Laar end’ and Laarseberg ‘Laar hill’ still refer to it.
 At former Laar, Folker possessed two mansi dominicales.
 But also at nearby Hnodi (Nude), Rimbrathi (Remmerden) and Hreni (Rhenen), Folker had estates and land.

 Rhenen is located on the south-eastern tip of the Utrecht Hill Ridge.
 A push moraine formed during the Pleistocene glacial period about 175,000 years ago.
 Today, it’s a national park with wooded hills mixed with heathland.
 It was not always like that.
 During the Iron Age this area was largely deforested by men and made suitable for farming, the so-called Celtic Fields.
-These were square-shaped pastures surrounded by earthen walls (see our post The Killing Fields, of the Celts).
-Near Rhenen, the river Nederrijn grazes the Utrecht Hill Ridge, and slowly continues west.
+These were square-shaped pastures surrounded by earthen walls (see our blog post The Killing Fields, of the Celts).
+Near Rhenen, the River Nederrijn grazes the Utrecht Hill Ridge, and slowly continues west.
 It’s here where the 50-meter-high cliffs of Grebbeberg hill stand.
 Today, Grebbeberg hill is wooded but for centuries it was covered with heathland and sheep herds.
 Before that, however, an oak forest allegedly covered the hill.

 Atop Grebbeberg hill lies an ancient, semi-circular fortress.
-From the Middle Age until the nineteenth century, Grebbeberg hill was known as Heimenberg or Haymonsberg, and which we will use primarily in this post.
-From this strategically located fort you had -and have- wide views over region Betuwe, and from here rulers could control the traffic on and along the river Nederrijn.
+From the Middle Age until the nineteenth century, Grebbeberg hill was known as Heimenberg or Haymonsberg, and which we will use primarily in this blog post.
+From this strategically located fort you had -and have- wide views over region Betuwe, and from here rulers could control the traffic on and along the River Nederrijn.
 The fortress consists of two earthen ramparts with a big ditch or dry moat.
 The main wall is five to six meters high, 240 meters long, and has two entrances.
 Diameter of the structure is 170 meters, and it’s approximately 4,000 years old (Smulders 2002).
 With these facts, fortress Heimenberg is the biggest, and one of the oldest, defensive structure of the Netherlands.
 In order to be complete, other scholars date this fortress from the Early Middle Ages, between 650-710, and built during the struggle for power between the Franks and the Frisians for control over the Central Netherlands (Taverne 2008).
-More about the Frisian element of Rhenen area later in this post.
+More about the Frisian element of Rhenen area later in this blog post.

-Another, nearly identical semi-circular fortress, is located 20 kilometers upstream the river Nederrijn, near the town of Doorwerth.
+Another, nearly identical semi-circular fortress, is located 20 kilometers upstream the River Nederrijn, near the town of Doorwerth.
 It’s the Hunneschans fortress, translated meaning ‘bulwark of the Huns’, also known as Hunneschans de Duno.
-The evil Huns will pop up later this post, do worry.
+The evil Huns will pop up later this blog post, do worry.
 Like fortress Heimenberg, the Hunneschans forrtress is located on a push moraine, that of the Veluwe.
 Diameter of this structure is almost 100 meters.
 Again with earthen walls and moat.
 It’s about a thousand years old.
 Why, despite strong similarities, both physically and geographically, the dating of both structures is so different from each other, is something to be looked into, we think.

 Concerning the etymology of Grebbeberg, its name is composed of grebbe meaning ‘ditch’ (compare Dutch greppel) and berg meaning ‘mound or hill’.
 Grebbe or greb might also originate from the French word crèpe meaning ‘gully for leakage water’ (De Vries 1971, Van der Sijs 2010).
 Do the ditches of the semi-ring fortress have something to do with it?